Meet the new generation of smartphone

 1. Bezels?
 What bezels?

 If you think those bezels at the top and bottom of your phone are a waste of space, then you’re not on your own.
 A lot of manufacturers seem keen on making screens bigger without increasing the size of the phone itself.
-The finest example of this is undoubtedly the Samsung Galaxy S8 (or its big brother, the S8+).
-These phones boast an infinity display that stretches from top to bottom and curves around the edges.
-It looks amazing, and there's nothing else quite like it.
-And in terms of quality, independent tests are saying this is the best smartphone display ever.
+One example, pictured above, is the Samsung Galaxy Note8.

 2. Dual camera action